bahrus/purr-sist/README.md

 <purr-sist persist></purr-sist>
 ```

-since no "store-id" is specified, a new record will be created on initial load.
-If you inspect the element, you will see that id reflected with attribute store-id.
+since no "store-id" is specified, a new "{}" record will be created on initial load.
+If you inspect the element, you will see the id of that new record reflected to the element with attribute "store-id".

 Once you have the id, you *could* set it / hardcode it in your markup.